-I was introduced to meditation and yoga in 1994, and spent the next thirteen years exploring both, primarily through teachers in the lineage of Krishnamacharya.
+I was introduced to meditation and yoga in 1994, and have continued to explore both, primarily through teachers in the lineage of Krishnamacharya.
 I am so grateful for the wordless spaces that yoga and meditation offer.
 I taught full-time in NYC from 2005-2011.
 In 2007, I met my qigong teacher Master Zhongxian Wu.
 Since then I’ve been learning the roots of Chinese medicine through the moving and meditative practices of the Hidden Immortal 隱仙 and Wu 巫 (shamanic) lineages.
+I also have a deep love for the teachings and practices of Zen and Tibetan Buddhism.

-In 2012, I began studying bodywork, both Zero Balancing and SourcePoint Therapy.
-I also developed an interest in plant medicine, and completed a year long course in herbal medicine with Gail Faith Edwards, in addition to David Crow’s Medicinal Plants & Spiritual Evolution course.
+In addition to meditative movement practices and hands-on bodywork, I study traditional Western herbalism and Amazonian plant medicine.
+I completed a year long course on herbal medicine and the body systems with Gail Faith Edwards, as well as David Crow’s Medicinal Plants & Spiritual Evolution course.

 Please find below some brief information on my lineages in qigong and yoga.